 While these remedies may have their place in certain instances, they do not address the immediate issue – in an attempt to save every individual animal from ourselves, we subject these animals to a darker fate.
 This sits just fine with many of these folks today – the attitude is one that it doesn’t really matter how wild animals die, so long as man had no hand in it and society doesn’t have to see it.
 Bury our heads in the sand – and to think, many of these same individuals strongly support climate change, but balk at the basic scientific principals of regulated wildlife management.

 Time To Face The Music

-Much like bobcat debates and bear referendums, we seem to be more concerned with preserving individual animals, than conserving the species as a whole.
+Much like bobcat debates and bear referendums, we seem to be more concerned with preserving individual animals, than the greater good of the herd.
 Mankind is not slowing down or going away, and as such, we will continue to drive our wildlife closer to us.
 Despite the delusional hopes and dreams of some, this closer interaction with our wildlife comes with its own very real set of issues and downfalls.
 One of the key aspects is to determine how long our wildlife is actually wild.
 It’s important to keep in mind that our wildlife populations have continued to thrive and flourish with hunting and trapping activities on the landscape.
 The same cannot be said for the ever-looming loss of habitat and dramatic mental shift in a Disney-esque desire to stockpile our wildlife for a rainy day for our own selfish needs, rather than morally manage it for future generations.